Al-Khaldi: Khalidis of Jerusalem

 The Khalidis of Jerusalem rose to prominence during Mamluk rule.
 They became one of the most powerful families in Palestine, rivaled by the equally powerful Husayni clan as well as the Nashashibis.
 The Khalidi family held the banner of the Qaysi faction in Jerusalem while the Husaynis held the banner of the Yamanis.
 After the fall of Egypt and the Levant to the Ottomans, the Khalidis grew in power, with many of them holding key offices.

-After the Tanzimat reforms were completed in the Ottoman Empire, it adopted a new government type, modeled on that of the average European nation.
-In accordance with the Ottoman Constitution of 1876, which had turned the Ottoman Empire into a constitutional monarchy, the Ottoman Empire now had a parliament with representatives from every Province.
-Yusuf Dia-Uddin Pasha Al Khalidi was the representative of Jerusalem in the Parliament, he was also the mayor of Jerusalem from 1870 to 1876 and 1878 to 1879.
-Yusuf Dia Pasha, had studied in Malta and learned English and French.
+After the Tanzimat reforms were completed, the Ottoman Empire adopted a new government type, modeled on that of the average European nation.
+In accordance with the Ottoman Constitution of 1876, which had turned the Ottoman Empire into a constitutional monarchy, it now had a parliament with representatives from every province.
+Yusuf Dia-Uddin Pasha Al Khalidi was the representative of Jerusalem in the parliament, and was also the mayor of Jerusalem from 1870 to 1876 and 1878 to 1879.
+Yusuf Dia Pasha had studied in Malta and learned English and French.
 He received a letter from Zadok Kahn Chief Rabbi of France, calling him to the Zionist cause.
-He replied with a letter, "In the Name of God, Leave Palestine Alone".
-Zadok Kahn showed the letter to Theodor Herzl the founder of political Zionism, Herzl replied "If we are not wanted in Palestine, we will search and we will find elsewhere what we seek".Yusuf Dia Pasha's nephew, Ruhi al Khalidi was the mayor of Jerusalem from 1899 to 1907 and the deputy of the head of parliament in 1911, he wrote extensively on early Zionism and the threats they posed, he was known to be very cross with the ruling political party the Ittihad ve Terraki for their lack of seriousness with dealing with the Zionist threat.
-His rising political career ended with his death to typhoid in 1913.
-Both Yusuf and Ruhi were part of the Ittihad be Terraki, a right wing party believing in Ottoman Islamist Nationalism, as opposed to their Husseini rivals who were Arab Nationalists.
+He replied with a letter: "In the Name of God, Leave Palestine Alone."
+When Zadok Kahn showed the letter to Theodor Herzl, the founder of political Zionism, Herzl replied: "If we are not wanted in Palestine, we will search and we will find elsewhere what we seek."Yusuf Dia Pasha's nephew Ruhi al Khalidi was the mayor of Jerusalem from 1899 to 1907 and deputy to the head of parliament in 1911; he wrote extensively on early Zionism and the threats they posed; and was known to be very cross with the ruling political party, the Ittihad ve Terraki, for their lack of seriousness with dealing with the Zionist threat.
+His rising political career ended with his death from typhoid in 1913.
+Both Yusuf and Ruhi were part of the Ittihad ve Terraki, a right wing party believing in Ottoman Islamist Nationalism, as opposed to their Husseini rivals who were Arab Nationalists.